 Based on discussions with the FDA at a pre-NDA meeting in September 2020 and previous correspondence with the FDA, we submitted an NDA for oral sulopenem for the treatment of uUTIs in patients with a quinolone non-susceptible pathogen in the fourth quarter of 2020 and the FDA accepted the application for review in January 2021.
 We received a CRL from the FDA on July 23, 2021 in respect of our NDA.
 The CRL provided that additional data are necessary to support approval of oral sulopenem for the treatment of adult women with uUTIs caused by designated susceptible microorganisms proven or strongly suspected to be non-susceptible to a quinolone and recommended that we conduct at least one additional adequate and well-controlled clinical trial, potentially using a different comparator drug.
-At a meeting in early May 2022, we reached general alignment with the FDA on key aspects of the design of an additional clinical trial required to support the potential resubmission of the NDA for oral sulopenem.
-We are designing an additional Phase 3 clinical trial as a non-inferiority trial comparing oral sulopenem and Augmentin® (amoxicillin/clavulanate) and intend to request an agreement with the FDA regarding the proposed protocol under the SPA process.
-Subject to finalization and receipt of the SPA agreement, we expect to initiate enrollment in the trial in the second half of 2022.
-Additionally, in its CRL, the FDA recommended that we conduct further non-clinical investigation to determine the optimal dosing regimen, although the FDA stated that this recommended by the FDA, and continue to work closely with the agency to address the deficiencies set out in the CRL.
-There can be no assurance that we will be in a position to resolve the matters set forth in the CRL, that we will be able to design, initiate and complete the additional clinical trial and non-clinical studies intended to support a resubmission of our NDA or that any data generated by such clinical and non-clinical investigation will be adequate to support resubm
+In July 2022 we reached an agreement with the FDA under the SPA process on the design, endpoints and statistical analysis of a Phase 3 clinical trial for oral sulopenem for the treatment of uUTIs.
+The study is designed as a non-inferiority trial comparing oral sulopenem and Augmentin® (amoxicillin/clavulanate) in the Augmentin® susceptible population, and we expect to initiate enrollment in the fourth quarter of 2022.
+Additionally, though not an approvability issue, the FDA recommended in its CRL that we conduct additional nonclinical PK/PD studies to support dose selection for the proposed treatment indication(s).
+We have commenced additional non-clinical PK/PD investigations to support the dosing regimen selected for oral sulopenem, as recommended by the FDA.
+There can be no assurance that we will be in a position to resolve the matters set forth in the CRL, that we will be able to initiate and complete the planned clinical trial and non-clinical studies intended to support a resubmission of our NDA or that any data generated by such clinical and non-clinical investigation will be adequate to support resubmission or approval of our NDA.
+As we work with the FDA to resolve the issues set out in the CRL, we will be delayed in obtaining, and may ultimately be unable to obtain, FDA approval for sulopenem for this or any other indication or for any other product or to successfully commercialize sulopenem.